-View p oublished -------- -----------

-Related links

 Department of Chemistry and Chemical Engineering

-Department of Mathemat ics and Computer Science
+Department of Mathematics and Computer Science

-Department of Physics a nd Space Science
+Department of Physics and Space Science

-Faculty List by Departme nt
+Faculty List by Department

-Undergraduate Admissio 15

 The Royal Military College of Canada, Faculty of Science offers five undergraduate programmes and a Minor in Military Science, in both English and French.
 The subjects in the curriculum are selected for their value to future officers in the Canadian Armed Forces.